mprovost/NFStash/md/nfsping.md

 The `-Q` option sets the interval in seconds to print a histogram report of response times.
 A one line histogram summary of responses is printed for each interval, and finally a cumulative full HDR histogram for all responses is output when exiting.
 This enables using a higher frequency polling interval with `-H` while minimising the number of lines of output.
 For example, to keep the default polling frequency of 10 Hz (or higher) while emulating ping's historic behaviour of printing a line of output every second, use `-Q 1`.

-NFSping supports versions 2, 3 and 4 of NFS, and the corresponding versions of the other RPC protocols.
+NFSping supports NFS versions 2, 3, and 4, and the corresponding versions of the other RPC protocols.
 With no arguments it will send NFS version 3 NULL requests.
 By default it doesn't use the RPC portmapper for NFS and connects to UDP port 2049, which is the standard port for NFS.
 Specify the `-T` option to use TCP, `-M` to query the portmapper for the server's NFS port, or `-P` to specify a port number.
-The `-V` option can be used to select another version of the protocol (2 or 4). perform
+The `-V` option can be used to select another version of the protocol (2 or 4).

 It's not possible to individually check minor versions of NFS version 4 (4.1, 4.2 etc) because they are all implemented under the same RPC protocol number.
 The version 4 protocol only has two procedures - NULL and COMPOUND.
 The COMPOUND procedure requires that each call specify a minor version, but the NULL procedure lacks this argument.

-NFSping can also check the mount protocol response using the `-n` option.
+NFSping can also check the mount protocol's response using the `-n` option.
 This protocol is used in NFS versions 2 and 3 to look up a filesystem's root filehandle on the server when a client mounts a remote filesystem.
 In version 4 this functionality has been built into the NFS protocol itself.
-By default NFSping uses the portmapper to discover the port that the mount protocol is listening to on the target (there is no standard port, although server vendors typically select a stable port).
+By default NFSping uses the portmapper to discover the port that the mount protocol is listening to on the target (there is no standard port, although server vendors typically use their own consistent port, such as 4046 for Netapp).
 Use the `-P` option to specify a port.

 The `-L` option will check the network lock manager (NLM) protocol.
-The lock manager is a stateful protocol for managing file locks that was added to NFS version 2 and 3 servers - in version 4 locking has been built into the NFS protocol itself.
+The lock manager is a stateful protocol for managing remote file locks that was added to NFS version 2 and 3 servers - in version 4 locking has been built into the NFS protocol itself.
 By default NFSping uses the portmapper to discover the port that the NLM protocol is listening to on the target.
 Use the `-P` option to specify a port.

 The `-N` option will check the portmap protocol itself (always listening on port 111).
 This is also called the portmapper or rpcbind service.
 The portmap protocol is used by clients to look up which port a specific RPC service and version pair is bound to on a server.